 - Better onboarding: New hires complete 80% of setup via the Welcome Kit, then ask smarter questions.

-- Audit-ready calm: Legal asks for version history + acknowledgments.
+- Audit-ready calm: Legal asks for version history and acknowledgments.
 You click Export.

 Common HR pitfalls and quick fixes